astropy/astropy/docs/development/docguide.rst

 Sphinx Documentation Themes
 ===========================

-An Astropy-branded Sphinx HTML theme is included in the astropy-sphinx-theme_ package.
+An Astropy Project Sphinx HTML theme is included in the astropy-sphinx-theme_ package.
 This allows the theme to be used by both Astropy and affiliated packages.
-This is done by setting the theme in the global Astropy sphinx configuration in sphinx-astropy_, which is imported in the sphinx configuration of both Astropy and affiliated packages.
+The theme is activated by setting the theme in the global Astropy sphinx configuration in sphinx-astropy_, which is imported in the sphinx configuration of both Astropy and affiliated packages.

 A different theme can be used by overriding a few sphinx